• E-mail

 Other requirements depend on factors such as whether you employ staff, own your premises, charge fees, etc.

-NRCSE is here to help you.
-We offer a three-day course (can be run over a term including weekends) to groups/partnerships to support good management and effective governance.
+The YPF Trust is here to help you.
+We offer an 18hr course (can be run over four days or six half days over a term including weekends) to groups/partnerships to support good management and effective governance.

 Check your setting’s compliance with safeguarding standards and best practice for supplementary education here.

-To demonstrate the quality and effectiveness of your provision, you can self-assess your supplementary school here and register for an NRCSE Quality Mark.
-For further information about how NRCSE can help you improve and prove the quality of your provision, download our Management file extra guidance for self assessment document.
+To demonstrate the quality and effectiveness of your provision, you can self-assess your supplementary school here and register for a Quality Mark for Supplementary Education.
+For further information about how the YPF Trust can help you improve and prove the quality of your provision, download our Management file extra guidance for self assessment document.

 NRCSE Out-of-school-setting Safeguarding Supplementary Education Quality Mark